TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 ### Basic

 #### What makes the Mini-KVM our flagship product? {: #flagship-product }

 The Openterface Mini-KVM represents our most feature-complete KVM solution, offering:

 - Plug-and-play functionality for fast, stable troubleshooting
 - No dependency on network connectivity
 - Full BIOS-level access
 - Switchable USB port for seamless file transfers
 - Broad compatibility across operating systems
 - Open-source hardware and software
 - Backed by an active and supportive community

+#### **What’s the difference between the Basic Pack and the Toolkit Pack?** {: #package-differences }

+We offer two purchase options:

+-   **Basic Pack**: Includes the **Openterface Mini-KVM** and a **Quick Start Guide**.
+-   **Toolkit Pack**: Includes everything in the Basic Pack **plus** a **Toolkit Bag, HDMI & USB cables, an Extension Pin Cap, and a Mascot Sticker** for added convenience.

+For a detailed breakdown, visit: [Openterface Mini-KVM Product Page](/product/minikvm/whats-in-the-box/)

 #### What are Openterface MiniKVM's key features? {: #key-features }